 First of all, the BIGGEST of congratulations on your engagement!
 I hope you’ve had the most fabulous of times celebrating over a glass of bubbly and sharing your wonderful news with friends and family (albeit via Zoom given current circumstances).
-As a UK Wedding Planner I understand that now the dust has settled, you’re probably wondering (and quite possibly feeling quite overwhelmed) as to how to plan a wedding during lock down, and have probably spent endless hours pouring over wedding blogs wondering where to start!
+As an experienced luxury wedding planner in the UK, I understand that you’re probably wondering (and quite possibly feeling quite overwhelmed) as to how to plan a wedding during lock down, and have probably spent endless hours pouring over wedding blogs wondering where to start!
 I have been wedding planning in the UK for a number of years now here is my advice on how to plan your wedding during lock down.

 Please remember that the Government advice is constantly changing, so please check carefully before booking anything.

 The first item you need to consider when planning a wedding is your wedding budget!
 Lock down or no lock down, the very first thing you absolutely have to consider is how much your wedding might cost.
 Without having a realistic idea of how much you have to spend, it’s almost impossible to begin planning your wedding.
 Many couples book their wedding venue without having a true understanding of the costs involved.
 Do your research at the very beginning and ask potential suppliers for an indication of costs, particularly if you are hiring caterers.
 Generally speaking, your wedding venue and catering should take up around 40% of your budget.
 The budget is always the very first thing I consider as part of my UK Wedding Planning service.